Understanding alcohol withdrawal

 When you recognize these symptoms, think about what they mean.
 The substance has changed the way your body and brain work.
 Addiction is a complicated and dangerous disease that’s best addressed by a team approach.

-If you’re suffering from the impacts and challenges of trauma, please call us at (888) 5WE-KNOW.
+If you’re suffering from the impacts and challenges of trauma, please call us at (888) 593-5669.
 We care deeply, and we can help you through.
 You don’t need to carry this alone.
 We can help you reclaim your life.